 Municipalities may also have bylaws that regulate mushroom compost facilities.
 These bylaws may regulate a variety of different activities, including solid and liquid (effluent) waste management.
 Municipalities should be contacted for more information.

 Amendments to the MCFR became effective in November 2013.
-This regulation applies to mushroom compost facility operators that are producing a mushroom growing substrate using a composting process and have discharges to the environment.
-The regulation covers requirements for emissions, the solid or liquid wastes from the composting process, and for storage.
+This regulation applies to mushroom compost facility operators that are producing a mushroom growing substrate using a composting process and have discharged to the environment.
+The regulation covers requirements for managing emissions, the solid or liquid wastes from the composting process, and for storage.

 Solid or liquid waste discharges into the environment are not authorized under this regulation.
 The liquid waste (e.g., leachate from the composting process and site-surface water from rain, or wash-down water – also termed goody water) must be collected and contained, and not allowed to be discharged into the environment, unless site-specific authorization is obtained.
 The goody water is so termed for its beneficial re-use to moisten the composting piles.

-The goody water storage must be actively aerated – this means that air must be continuously forced into the goody water through a submerged pipe and the whole volume of goody water must be mechanically agitated, so that the aeration moves throughout the goody water in storage.
-Forced or active aeration has been shown to reduce the hydrogen sulphide and ammonia levels by 88% to 90%.
+The goody water storage must be actively aerated – this means that air must be continuously forced into the goody water through a submerged pipe and the whole volume of goody water must be mechanically agitated so that the aeration moves throughout the goody water in storage.
+Forced or active aeration has been shown to reduce the hydrogen sulphide and ammonia levels that are emitted by 88% to 90%.
 The aim of actively aerating the goody water is to keep the ammonia and hydrogen sulphide levels coming out of the goody water below the level at which adverse health effects can occur.

-All leachate, wash-down water, and rain or storm water landing on-site that comes into contact with the leachate must be collected and contained.
+All leachate, wash-down water, and rain or stormwater landing on-site that comes into contact with the leachate must be collected and contained.
 No discharge of the liquid waste is allowed unless specifically authorized.
 This means that runoff is not allowed to move off-site or off any concrete pads onto the ground or into watercourses.
 All liquid waste should be collected and directed into screened drains and piped to the goody water storage.
 The screens should be cleaned regularly, and whenever there is debris that blocks the liquid waste from entering drains and pipes.
 All piping and pumps should be monitored and cleaned to allow the liquid waste to run freely through to the goody water storage.